 We did not cover the Tulum cenotes because neither of us are water babies.
 But if you need more information on them or scuba diving, read this ultimate guide to scuba diving and wonderful guide to Tulum!

 Beautiful murals lay scattered everywhere, some peeking from the walls in the by-lanes and we were fortunate to discover quite a few.
 We picked up several things from many of the stores lined along the main street, such as a beautiful painting depicting a local wedding, small gifts and souvenirs.
 We also stopped by several times for meals in many excellent and unassuming hole in the walls, serving authentic local cuisine.

-7) Where to eat in Tulum
+Where to eat in Tulum: find authentic, local food

 However, the local joints of El Camello (ceviche and other dishes so yummy that I still drool even thinking about it) and Taqueria Honorio (a tiny locals only joint serving the best tacos ever, cash only) took the cake in dining.
 Although most of these are either seafood heavy or meat only, we did see quite a few vegan restaurants along the strip, one being a juice bar and vegan spot named Restaurare, right next to El Tabano.
-Tulum treated us kindly on food and that is something that warmed my heart aplenty.
+For more on Yucatan cuisine, read this guide on 12 must have dishes in the Yucatan peninsula.

 1) November is the best month to visit Tulum since Dec-April are peak tourist seasons with a surge in prices in hotels and gets difficult to book tours as well.